eltrino/PHPUnit_MockAnnotations/README.md

 PHPUnit MockAnnotations
 =======================

 This provide a simplified way to create native PHPUnit mocks in test cases using annotations in properties doc block.
-Currently creating of mocks for abstract classes is not support.
+Currently creation of mocks for abstract classes is not supported.

 Installation
 ============